Day 1 Arrival in Chennai - 11th January

-We take an overnight flight from London to Chennai arriving the following morning and then transfer to a nearby hotel.
-If time permits there is the chance of some optional birding this afternoon at Vedanthangal Bird Sanctuary, which is around a 90 minute drive away.
-There is a large colony of breeding Asian Openbills, Black-headed Ibis, and both Little and Great Egrets here, plus the surrounding fields and marshes hold Montagu's Harrier, Yellow-wattled Lapwing, Wood Sandpiper and a good variety of other Indian birds.
+Arrivals in Chennai and transfer to a nearby hotel.
+Please note this is purely an arrival day.
+If arriving in the morning, and If time permits, there is the chance of some optional birding this afternoon at Vedanthangal Bird Sanctuary, which is around a 90 minute drive away.
+There is a large colony of breeding Asian Openbills, Black-headed Ibis, and both Little and Great Egrets here, plus the surrounding fields and marshes hold Montagu's Harrier, Yellow-wattled Lapwing, Wood Sandpiper and a good variety of other common Indian birds.
 Night in Chennai.

 Days 2 - 5 Chennai - Port Blair - Andamans